Progress Report

 The island of Althoa in the Sea of Ghosts.

 Description: The frigid Sea of Ghosts to the north of Morrowind, known for its dangerous storms and pirate covens, is nevertheless an active shipping lane plied by Nord merchants.
-Its isolated crags and islands most resemble Sheogorath in look, but the weather is much harsher with occasional blizzards.
+Its isolated crags and islands most resemble Sheogorath in look (with a more purplish cast) but the weather is much harsher with occasional blizzards.
 Among the few isles north of Morrowind, the most prominent is Althoa, home to the run-down Imperial Navy outpost of Nivalis, a Telvanni tower, and a Velothi village.

-More islands in the Sea of Ghosts region will be released later, such as the semi-mythical Vounoura, several Reaver isles to the north of the Velothis district, and possible isles to the north of Vahn.
+More islands in the Sea of Ghosts region will be released later, such as the semi-mythical Vounoura, the small Leviathan Isles near Althoa, several Reaver isles to the north of the Velothis district, and possible isles to the north of Vahn.
+More updates to the seafloor, such as those shipped in 2024's Firemoth Rekindled, may still be added.

 Dagon Urul